-What pushes me to keep exploring Kazakhstan, besides the unbounded freedom, is its surprising diversity.
+What pushes us to keep exploring Kazakhstan, besides the unbounded freedom, is its surprising diversity.
 Northern Kazakhstan is a case in point.
 There is still plenty of steppe, but already, the scenery is getting more Siberian.
 It’s colder and wetter.
 Trees and lakes start to dominate.
 The ethnic mix changes.

 Right at the center, Astana prevails.
-It is often called the Dubai of the Steppe, and I think it is a good nickname in many different ways.
+It is often called the Dubai of the Steppe, and we think it is a good nickname in many different ways.
 Crowning Astana is an area the size of Spain that is simultaneously an agricultural powerhouse, an industrial Moloch, and a very, very spacious camp ground.

 All the same, the real gems lie further to the east, and that is where you should be heading first.
 Semey and its surroundings have surprising tales to tell, while Ust-Kamenogorsk forms the gateway to the storied Altai mountains.